klmhsb42/yoga_coach_web/README.md

 ## Technical background

+### Workflow

 *Yoga Coach web* is based on the webframework [Flask](https://palletsprojects.com/p/flask/) and [Jinja](https://palletsprojects.com/p/jinja/).
 Most data is send through a websocket using [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/).
-The body pose detection is performed by [MediaPipe Pose](https://google.github.io/mediapipe/solutions/pose.html).
-The text-to-speech (TTS) is performed by [gTTS](https://github.com/pndurette/gTTS).
+The body pose detection is performed by [MediaPipe Pose](https://google.github.io/mediapipe/solutions/pose.html) live in the backend using python.
+The [pose landmarks](https://google.github.io/mediapipe/solutions/pose.html#pose_landmarks) from MediaPipe Pose are used to calculate their angles.
+These angles were calculated for each exercise with a python script.
+The difference between of the correct angles and the current angles is caluclated.
+Then, a feedback text is created based on these differences.
+The text-to-speech (TTS) for feedback is performed by [gTTS](https://github.com/pndurette/gTTS).

+### Scientific reading

+The workflow was inspired by [Muley et. al 2020](https://www.irjmets.com/uploadedfiles/paper/volume2/issue_9_september_2020/4037/1628083159.pdf) and [Thoutam et. al 2022](https://doi.org/10.1155/2022/4311350).

+MediaPipe Pose is based on ... and has advantages ...

+gTTS is based on ...

 ## How to add new exercises